-There are prizes for the first, second and third place winners in both the written and video categories.
-If you are a winner, you will receive a cash prize, your entry will be published in The Biochemist and on the Society’s website, and you will receive a mentoring session with a professional science communicator.
+There are prizes for the first, second and third place winners in both the post-16 and higher education categories.
+If you are a winner, you will receive a cash prize, your entry will be published in The Biochemist and on the Society’s website, and you will receive a mentoring session with one of the judges of the Prize.

-Mentors will review your winning entry and will provide feedback and suggestions to make your entry ready for publication.
-They will also be able to discuss the various skills needed for a career in science communication, and give winners advice based on their own career experiences.
-For UK entrants, the Biochemical Society will pay reasonable travel expenses to reach the session.
-For non-UK entrants, the session can be taken via email or Skype.
+Mentors will be able to discuss the various skills needed for a career in science communication, and give winners advice based on their own career experiences.
+Sessions will typically be taken via email or Skype, but for UK entrants the Biochemical Society may pay reasonable travel expenses to reach the session.